f5devcentral/bigip-automation/level-4/README.md

 ## Demo on your local environment

 ### Prerequisites
-- Terraform must be installed on your local machine that you will be running the demo.
-The demo has been tested with Terraform v1.8.1
 - BIGIP running version v15 (or higher)
-- Installed AS3 version on BIGIP should be 3.50 (or higher)
+- Installed AS3 (v3.50 or higher) on BIGIP
 - GitLab account
 - Docker that would host GitLab-Runner